realworldocaml/book/en/foreign-function-interface.md

 ```

 Running `./hello` should now display a Hello World in your terminal with a box
-around the "World".
-Notice that the compilation line  includes `-cclib
+around the "World"!
+The compilation line  includes `-cclib -lncurses` to tell
--lncurses`.
-This tells the OCaml compiler to link the output binary to the
+the OCaml compiler to link the output binary to the `ncurses` C library, which
-ncurses library, which in turns makes the symbols available to the program when
+in turns makes the symbols available to the program when it starts.
+If you
-it starts.
-If you omit that line, you'll get an error when you try to run the
+omit that line, you'll get an error when you try to run the binary:
-binary:

 ```console
 $ ocamlfind ocamlopt -linkpkg -package ctypes -package unix \